tonisives/tt-github-browser/README.md

 ### Setup

 * Create a GitHub personal access token with at least repo read access [here](https://github.com/settings/tokens/)
-* Download the project, open with Android Studio, run.
-Enter your username and personal access token to see the repo list.
-* Run tests.
-For them to work add res/values/credentials.xml with user/token(personal access token) values.
-User name can be anything
 * Run LoginActivity.kt
+* Enter your username and personal access token to see the repo list.

 ### Architecture Components